dib-lab/2020-paper-sourmash-gather/manuscript.md

-Our implementation of the min-set-cov algorithm in sourmash also readily supports using custom reference databases as well as updating minimum set covers with the addition of new reference genomes.
-When updating set covers with new reference genomes, the first stage of calculating overlaps can be updated with the new genomes (Column 2 of Table @tbl:genbank-cover), while the actual calculation of the minimum set cover must be redone each time.
+Our implementation of the min-set-cov algorithm in sourmash also readily supports using custom reference databases as well as updating minimum metagenome covers with the addition of new reference genomes.
+When updating metagenome covers with new reference genomes, the first stage of calculating overlaps can be updated with the new genomes (Column 2 of Table @tbl:genbank-cover), while the actual calculation of the *minimum* set cover must be redone each time.

 Minimum set cover approaches may provide opportunities beyond those